After vCenter Certificates are replaced, Compute Manager in NSX-T is Unable to get Registered with the Option "Enable Trust" as Enabled

 Symptoms:

-• Before replacing vCenter certificate, the vCenter as Compute Manager was registered in NSX-T Manager with the option "Enable Trust" as Enabled and the registration was UP.
+• Before replacing the vCenter certificate, the vCenter was registered as a Compute Manager in NSX Manager with the option "Enable Trust" enabled, and the registration was "UP".

-Note: Before replacing the old certificate thumbprint with new certificate thumbprint of vCenter in NSX-T Manager, please take a note of the old certificate's thumbprint of vCenter (Let's call it "A").You can get this details on NSX-T Manager: System > Fabric > Compute Managers > edit the Compute Manager
+Note: Before replacing the old certificate thumbprint with the new certificate thumbprint of vCenter in NSX Manager, please take a note of the old certificate's thumbprint of vCenter.
+Get the details on NSX Manager at: System > Fabric > Compute Managers > Edit the Compute Manager

-• With the option "Enable Trust" as toggled OFF, you can save the page and the compute manager connectivity comes back UP.
-"Enable Trust" option creates a 2 way trust between NSX-T Manager and vCenter.
+• With the option "Enable Trust" toggled off, the compute manager connectivity comes back UP when saving.
+The "Enable Trust" option creates a 2 way trust between NSX-T Manager and vCenter.
 This feature is useful for services running in vCenter Server like Tanzu or vSphere Lifecycle Manager.

-• Please take a note of the new certificate's thumbprint of vCenter certificate (Let's call it as "B").
+• Please take note of the new certificate's thumbprint of vCenter certificate.

 echo | openssl s_client -connect <vCenter IP or FQDN>:443 2>/dev/null | openssl x509 -noout -fingerprint -sha256